👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 So far so good.
 Now the problem with the above TestHandler is that it provides static set of claims for all the tests.
 This will not be the case in real world applications.
 The handler provides web application with static set of claims.
 No matter what is the request claims are always the same.
 This way it is not possible to test application with different users and roles.
 We need to validate Authorization for endpoints which require different set of claims.
 So we need to configure claims for each test.
 Here is the plan.

-1. To make test authentication handler support different user accounts I added claims provider.
+1. To make test authentication handler support different user accounts I extended claims provider.
 This is the class that carries given set of claims to test authentication provider.
-I added also some static methods to return already initialized provider with set of claims specific for role.
+I added also some static methods to return already initialized provider with set of claims specific for role like Guest and Admin.

 Code Sample - Configuring Claims in ASP.NET WEB API Functional Test